Why Should You Do PMP Training Again?

 - You get new & updated content from your training provider.

-- You get to meet & interact with fellow aspirants who are also preparing for the exam (only if you undergo an online instructor-led or a regular classroom training).
+- You get to meet & interact with fellow aspirants who are also preparing for the exam (only if you undergo an instructor-led or a classroom training).
 Peer pressure can do wonders for your PMP preparation.

 - You get first-hand information about the current exam trends.